Deformations of Saito-Kurokawa type and the Paramodular Conjecture (with an appendix by Cris Poor, Jerry Shurman, and David S. Yuen): Examples

 \subsection{Other examples}

 Poor and Yuen have found candidate paramodular forms for some other examples of abelian surfaces.
 For the seven conductors in Table 5 of \cite{PoorYuen15} one can check that only the abelian surface of conductor $N=277$ involves a congruence (for the torsion prime $p=3$, but not for $p=5$) with the paramodular Saito-Kurokawa lift of a modular form corresponding to an elliptic curve.
 In this case the $p$-valuation of the $p$-adic $L$-series gives us a bound of $9$ on $\#H^1_f(\bfQ, \rho_f(-1) \otimes E/\Oo)$.
-It may still be possible that the Bloch-Kato Selmer group has order 3, but we were not able to confirm this.
+It may still be possible that the Bloch-Kato Selmer group has order 3, but we were not able to confirm this (and this would fall outside of the range of applicability of our results as we exclude $p=3$).
 However, this abelian surface has been proved to be paramodular by Brumer et al. using the Faltings-Serre method, but a proof has not yet appeared in print.

 When the conjectured congruence is with the Saito-Kurokawa lift of a modular form with non-rational Fourier coefficients it is sometimes possible to check that $R_{\ov{\rho}_f}$ is a discrete valuation ring.
 This is the case for the examples of conductor $N=349, 353$ and $389$ on the list in \cite{PoorYuen15}.
 These surfaces have rational $p$-torsion for $p=13, 11$ and $5$, respectively.
 We have, however, not tried to check the Selmer group assumptions for these cases.